Is Homemade Baby Formula Safe?

 Typical dairy products like cow milk or substitutes like soy, hemp, or almond milk lack vital nutrients like protein, iron, calcium, and vitamins.
 In addition, chemical forms of nutrition may not even be easily digested by a baby’s body, even if the label says they have enough.
 Or, specific components (such as calcium and phosphorus) may interfere with bone formation.

 Your child’s brain and body grow rapidly during the first year of life.
 Even a few days or weeks without enough formula can affect your baby’s ability to grow healthy and do well in the classroom.
 These nutrients can cause serious health problems and even death.
-Homemade formulations may be contaminated, induce illnesses, or have too much or too little calcium or salt.
+Home-prepared formulations may be contaminated, induce illnesses, or have too much or too little calcium or salt.

 The FDA mandates commercial formula manufacturers to meet specific nutrient criteria.
 It establishes minimum and maximum requirements for 29 nutrients.
 Certain nutrients might harm your baby’s health if consumed excessively or insufficiently.